sidamo82/perfectcab/README.md

 ## Version 1.0.2 (xxxx-xx-xx)

-- Replace Mame 0.221 with GroovyMame 0.221 to implement autoswitch resolution for all games
+- Add auto switch resolution for all games

-- Vertical resolution games managed with autoswitch features of GroovyMame
+- Add support to choose best resolution for vertical games when used on horizontal monitor

 - Daphne integration finished: now is possible to play with laserdisc games!